Don’t get burnt by changes to legislation.

 - High occupancy buildings

-- Relevant approval documents be obtained and kept with the fire and evacuation plan
+- Relevant approval documents are obtained and kept with the fire and evacuation plan

 - The entity responsible for the whole building (e.g. strata manager or building manager) ensure that evacuation arrangements for the whole building are integrated with those of all tenants or residents